Charles, Duke of Vendôme: Unfinished business

 On 24 July 1527, the king held a lit de justice in the parlement of Paris.
 He hoped to definitively settle the conflict of the regency period between Duprat/Louise and the parlement.
 The king took his place in his throne under the canopy, surrounded by the king of Navarre, the duc de Vendôme, the comte de Saint-Pol, the cardinal de Bourbon, the Grand Maître Montmorency, the seigneur d'Aubigny, and all the chevaliers de l'Ordre de Saint-Michel (knights of the order of Saint-Michel).
 Several bishops and the great officers of state were also represented.
 Duprat enquired of the parlementaires, as was tradition, if any of them had any remonstrances they wished the king to hear.
 The premier président (first president) Guillart spoke on behalf of the body.
 He urged the king to combat heresy, suppress venal office and to cease evoking affairs to the attentions of his council.
 His speech concluded by stating that while he did not want to challenge the absolute authority that the king enjoyed, it was wise to only use such absolute authority where it was for good and worthy causes.
-Having listened to Guillart's extensive remonstrance, François did not issue a reply but rather rose from his seat and locked himself in an adjoining room with his council (including Vendôme, Saint-Pol, the king of Navarre, and the various great officers of state).
+Having listened to Guillart's extensive remonstrance, Francis did not issue a reply but rather rose from his seat and locked himself in an adjoining room with his council (including Vendôme, Saint-Pol, the king of Navarre, and the various great officers of state).
 The king or his councillors there prepared their reply.
 In the afternoon this response was read before the parlement.
 The body was chided for trying to involve itself in affairs of state.
 It was denied that the parlement enjoyed any cognisance over the Concordat with the Papacy.
 Likewise they had no cognisance over Duprat, who, as chancellor, was responsible to the king.
 As such, all they had done injurious to him was null and void, and all writings against him were to be destroyed.
 All the decisions made by Louise during her regency were affirmed.
 It was further affirmed she would enjoy the same powers in any future absences of the king.
 The king stated that he would not abide modifications of his ordonnances, or chastisements, and that the responsibility of the parlement as regarded royal edicts was simply to proffer their advice.
 Vellet describes these lit de justice as a 'humiliation inflicted upon the parlement something which well served the chancellor Duprat.